Community Solar Garden Frequently Asked Questions

 Units are sold on a first-come, first-served basis.
-Taylor Electric Cooperative reserves the right to limit the amount of units of participation by any and all members, to allow all interested members the opportunity to participate during the first round offer.
+Taylor Electric Cooperative reserves the right to limit the amount of units of participation by any and all members, to allow all interested members the opportunity to participate.

 9. Do I pay the full $755 per unit price in advance?

 During the subscription period, members who want to subscribe to the Taylor Electric Bright Horizons project will be asked to pay $300 per unit.
 The balance will be invoiced to you, and as a special incentive, may be paid over 6 equal monthly installments, without incurring any interest charges.
-The deposit will not be refunded unless the project does not proceed as anticipated or if the subscriber requests the deposit refunded within 10 business days of paying such deposit.
+The deposit will not be refunded unless the subscriber requests the deposit refunded within 10 business days of paying such deposit.

 10. If I participate in more than one unit, is there a price reduction for additional units?

 No. Since the benefit of each unit purchased is equal in energy production, and to make available the best pricing for every member, there will be no discount for multiple unit purchases.

 Cash, personal checks, money orders or credit cards will be accepted.